Muscle & Bone Health

 The liver is responsible for many of the body's essential functions such as regulating blood sugar levels, fighting infections and detoxifying your blood.
 Good liver function is vital to your overall health and wellbeing.

-A full blood count can be used to check your overall health and can detect a wide range of issues such as infection, anemia and leukemia.
-A full blood count will look at your red blood cells, white blood cells and platelets.
-Please note that full blood counts can only be done through an in-store appointment and cannot be run on finger prick samples.
+A full blood count can be used to check your overall health and may help detect a wide range of issues such as infection, anaemia and leukaemia.

 High cholesterol levels can cause your arteries to become blocked - leading to coronary heart disease, heart attack or stroke.
 Finding out about high levels of cholesterol can help you to make the positive lifestyle and dietary changes needed to improve your chances of a long and healthy life.

 Inflammation is a process by which your body's white blood cells protect you from infection from external bacteria and viruses.
 Checking for inflammation can help diagnose a wide range of conditions.

 Minerals are essential elements that our bodies need to develop and function properly.
 Mineral deficiency is very common and can lead to a wide range of symptoms and conditions.